Google versus Microsoft: An IT Perspective

 You can real-time calibrate in Microsoft.
 However, it can be a bit sluggish when compared to Google.
 All of the Google applications are created in the cloud and run through an Internet browser plug-in (such as a plug-in via Chrome).
 There is almost no lag time when working on a single document with users from around the world.
 There are also more features when it comes to this kind of a feature.
 Microsoft does have some collaboration features, but it is by no way as performance-driven as Google.
 Plus, most of the Google cloud communication applications do tend to work better than what Microsoft’s Skype allows.

 There are a number of variables to consider with each application though, so before you settle on one suite of applications over the other you should sit down with an IT professional and go over what is important to your business and what you’ll actually use.
 This will help you understand what to look for when selecting the best cloud office suite.

-The Right Cloud Suite For You
+The Best Cloud Office Suite For You

 There is no one-size-fits-all when it comes to selecting the best cloud office suite.
 What works for you may not work the best for your neighbor.
 That is why you need to go over the best cloud office suite options and decide which best addresses your company needs.
 If you need help selecting the best cloud office suite for your business make sure to contact the team at Charlotte IT Solutions.
 The company will walk you through the selection process and help connect you with the best cloud-based service for your budget and business.